All Products

 Kubernetes Pod Label Whitelist

-The Kubernetes label whitelist.
-The whitelist specifies the containers from which stdout and stderr are collected.
-When you configure the Kubernetes label whitelist, the Label Name parameter is required, and the Label Value parameter is optional.
+The Kubernetes label whitelist that specifies the containers from which stdout and stderr are collected.
+If you configure a Kubernetes label whitelist, the Label Name parameter is required and the Label Value parameter is optional.

 • If the LabelValue parameter is empty, containers whose Kubernetes labels contain the keys specified by LabelKey are matched.